Towards Faithful Model Explanation in NLP: A Survey: Explainability in NLP

-(a) \textbf{Discover artifacts in datasets.} Solving the dataset does not mean learning the task, since there can often be unexpected shortcuts (e.g., statistical cues) in data creation.
-Models are surprisingly good at exploiting them (as shown by \citet{kaushik_how_2018, mccoy_right_2019, geva_are_2019}, among many others).
-For example, only using the \textit{hypothesis}\footnote{Given a premise $P$ and a hypothesis $H$, the textual entailment task is to determine if $P$ entails $H$ (whenever $P$ is true, is $H$ also true?).
-For example, \textit{he can run fast} entails \textit{he can run}.} allows the model to achieve a decent performance on Textual Entailment \cite{poliak_hypothesis_2018}.
-Explaining what features are used in prediction will help us discover such artifacts and create more reliable datasets.
+First, explainability can allow us to \textbf{discover artifacts in datasets}.
+Solving the dataset does not mean learning the task, since there can often be unexpected shortcuts (e.g., statistical cues) in data creation.
+Models are surprisingly good at exploiting them \cite[][i.a.]{kaushik_how_2018, mccoy_right_2019, geva_are_2019}.
+For example, only using the hypothesis allows the model to perform decently on Natural Language Inference (NLI)\footnote{Given a premise $P$ and a hypothesis $H$, the NLI task is to determine if $P$ semantically entails $H$ (whenever $P$ is true, is $H$ also true?).
+For example, \textit{it rains heavily today} entails \textit{it rains today}.} datasets \cite{poliak_hypothesis_2018}.
+Explaining the contribution of various features to the prediction will help us discover such artifacts and create more reliable datasets.

-(b) \textbf{Diagnose a model's strengths and weaknesses, and debug it.} Explainability allows us to find where a model succeeds or fails, and fix it before adversaries could exploit them in real use.
-For example, a model can secretly rely on unwanted biases about gender, race, or age, but we can diagnose and eliminate them through explanations \cite{ravfogel_null_2020}.
+Additionally, explainability can assist in \textbf{diagnosing a model's strengths and weaknesses, and debugging it}.
+Explainability allows us to find where a model succeeds or fails, and fix the weaknesses before they can be exploited by adversaries.
+For example, if a model secretly relies on unwanted biases on gender and race, we can diagnose and eliminate them through explanations \cite{ravfogel_null_2020}.
 Also, if a model is susceptible to subtle perturbations in the data, it is better to discover and guard this in development prior to deployment \cite{wallace_universal_2019}.

-(c) \textbf{Enhance user trust in high-stake applications.} In domains like health, law, finance, and human resources, an end-user may not trust a model if it only provides a prediction but no explanation.
-For example, if a healthcare center's chatbot tells the patient that they might have COVID based on their description, it is more convincing if there is supporting evidence, e.g., what symptoms are relevant.
-In such high-stake scenarios, it is crucial to ensure that models are making safe decisions for the right reasons \cite{janizek_explaining_2021}.